learn-co-curriculum/dsc-linalg-dot-product-properties-lab/README.md

 ## Introduction

-In this lab we shall look at some interesting properties of a Dot product type matrix multiplication.
-Understanding these properties will become useful as we move forward with machine learning advanced linear algebra.
+In this lab, you'll be practicing some interesting properties of a Dot Product-type matrix multiplication.
+Understanding these properties will become useful as you move forward with machine learning.
 The lab will require you to calculate results to provide a proof for these properties.

 ## Objectives
 You will be able to: